-For a cultivation circuit, let $M$ denote the number of post-selection stages which divide the circuit into $M+1$ segments labeled $C_i$ ($0\leq i \leq M$).
+We calculate the expected spacetime volume of protocols in the following way.
+For a cultivation circuit, let $M$ denote the number of postselection stages which divide the circuit into $M+1$ segments labeled $C_i$.
 Each segment $C_i$ has a spacetime volume $V_i$, defined as the product of the number of active qubits and the number of gate steps (circuit depth).
-Let $f_i$ denote the fraction of shots that survive through the first $i$ post-selection stages, with $f_0=1$ by definition.
-At the end, a fraction $f_M$ of shots successfully passes all post-selection stages, so on average the protocol has to be repeated $1/f_M$ times to obtain a successful (kept) shot.
+Let $f_i$ denote the fraction of shots that proceed through the first $i$ postselection stages, with $f_0=1$ by definition.
+At the end, a fraction $f_M$ of shots successfully passes all postselection stages, so on average the protocol has to be repeated $1/f_M$ times to obtain a successful shot.

-The average spacetime volume per successful shot is given by $V = \frac{1}{f_M}\sum_{i=0}^M f_iV_i$.
-Each term $f_i V_i$ accounts for the expected cost of executing segment $C_i$, weighted by the fraction of shots that reach it.
+The expected spacetime volume per successful shot is $V = \frac{1}{f_M} \sum_{i=0}^M f_i V_i$.
+Each term $f_i V_i$ accounts for the expected cost of executing segment $C_i$, weighted by the fraction of shots that reaches it.
 The prefactor $1/f_M$ accounts for the fact that multiple attempts are typically required before obtaining a kept shot.
-Note that when there is no circuit required after the last post-selection stage, such as complementary-gap-based post-selection in~\cite{gidney2024magic, chen2025efficient}, $V_M=0$.
+Note that when there is no circuit required after the last postselection stage, such as complementary-gap-based postselection in Refs.~\cite{gidney2024magic, chen2025efficient, claes2025cultivatingtstatessurface, vaknin2025magic}, $V_M=0$.